GipsyPotter/PDFtoPNG/README.md

 cd [path of exe file]
 mainpdf.exe -path [path of pdf file] -name [name of pdf file]
 ```
-Note: the program will automatically create a Output folder in Desktop to store all files.

 ## Note

 This program will automaticlly create a folder on your Desktop and save all files there